-Hyperopia Projects is a group of artists whose efforts support an expansive definition of glass.
-We are invested in a longer view of where glass is headed as a discipline by promoting rigor in critical discourse.
-Hyperopia Projects is currently comprised of:
+Hyperopia Projects is an occasional group of practicing artists and educators whose efforts support an expansive definition of glass.
+We are invested in a longer view of the inter-relationship craft, art and culture, and act to support exploration, innovation, and critical rigor.

 Matthew Szösz is a practicing artist and educator known primarily for his innovative use of glass to explore the relationship between experimentation, process and aesthetic product.
 He received his BFA, BID, and MFA(Glass) from Rhode Island School of Design.